Trailing Lantana Camara ‘Luscious Grape’

 We had tiger swallowtails all over our grape lantana last season, but they didn’t touch our ‘bandana’ lantana camara plants in the next raised bed over.

-2. Luscious Grape Lantana Plants and Seeds for Sale
+1. Luscious Grape Trailing Lantana Plants and Seeds

 3. Find More Lantana Camara varieties on our Butterfly Flowers Page